-On October 8, 2013, in London, England, a 3D prosthetic arm was put on display at the Science Museum.
+On October 8, 2013, in London, England, a 3D prosthetic arm was displayed at the Science Museum.

-There’s no question that the healthcare and medical sectors are in the midst of fast-moving change, and it’s difficult to see what new and innovative technologies will have the most significant and longest-lasting impact.
+There’s no question that the healthcare and medical sectors are in the midst of fast-moving change.
+It isn’t easy to see what new and innovative technologies will have the most significant and longest-lasting impact.

-In a perfect world, the future of the healthcare industry will balance out with innovative medical technologies while maintaining that “human touch” needed in this field.
+In a perfect world, the healthcare industry’s future will balance out with innovative medical technologies while maintaining that “human touch” needed in this field.
 Keep reading to learn some of the biggest trends that are likely to change everyone’s life now and in the future.

 Keep in mind, while some of these technological innovations are available for use in the field today, others are still being developed and perfected.
 However, the possibility of new tech saving lives is no longer a dream or hope – it is a reality and one that is growing and evolving each day as new methods of treating diseases, preventing illnesses, and more are being developed.
 Saving lives is something that relies on technology – learn how and why here.